1 9 9 0 – 1 9 9 5 (UK)

 “Mr Bean is very, very self-contained,” Atkinson explained, “because he’s so introspective and so selfish and so self-centered that there’s no particular need to have another person in the scene.”

-And with very little dialogue, Mr Bean is closer to the work of vintage comedians Charlie Chaplin and Buster Keaton than to any contemporary sitcom.
+And with very little dialogue, Mr Bean was closer to the work of vintage comedians Charlie Chaplin and Buster Keaton than to any contemporary sitcom.

 The wonderfully physical Atkinson inhabited Bean’s childlike awkwardness and innocence.
 The comedy drew on these qualities, as mundane tasks such as going to the laundrette, playing miniature golf, swimming, and cooking Christmas dinner went awry.